5 things you need to know about the vacuum cleaners energy label

-If you simply want to know which are the best and worst vacuum cleaners, head to our vacuum cleaner reviews.
+Just want to know which are the best and worst vacuum cleaners?
+Head to our vacuum cleaner reviews.

 What is the vacuum cleaners energy label?

 The vacuum cleaners energy label was introduced in September 2014 and limited the power of vacuum cleaners to a maximum of 1,600W.
 The maximum motor size was restricted again in 2017, to 900W.
 It also introduced A-G ratings on four key elements of a vacuum cleaner:

 - Energy use - the most energy-efficient vacs will have an A rating